Characters: Saya no Uta

 - Last Name Basis: To Yoh.

 - He Knows Too Much: Fuminori tries to kill him because of this.
-Luckily, Ryoko finds him before he dies inside the well he was pushed into.
+Luckily for Koji, Ryoko finds him before he dies inside the well he was pushed into.

 - Horrible Judge of Character: Justified in that Fuminori was his best friend, and Koji would have never guessed he would later try to kill him.
 Nonetheless, he still suffers a bit from this when Fuminori shows up, starts acting strange, and abruptly asks to be driven all the way to a far, remote location without suspecting he might be up to something.